tmdict/tmdict/data/content/fgo-material-ii/sakata-kintoki/character.en.md

 Sakata Kintoki.
 One of the members of Minamoto Raikou -Heian Period’s strongest Mystery Killer-’s Shitennou{{n3}}.
 Widely known by his childhood name, Kintarou.
 While living with his mother in Mount Ashigara, he was found by Raikou and became his retainer.
-Had participated in the extermination of Mount Ooe‘s Shuten-Douji.
+Had participated in the extermination of Mount Ooe’s Shuten-Douji.
 By disguising himself as a monk, he struck down Shuten-Douji after making the latter drank spiked sake.

 ### Character Image in “FateGO”